 - How is this medicine expected to work?

 Hair loss seen in alopecia universalis is thought to be caused by cells of the immune system (body’s own defence mechanism against infection and disease) attacking the hair follicles.
 Diphenylcyclopropenone can act as local irritant and trigger local sensitisation, which is an allergic reaction to oneself.
 By doing this, it is thought to mount an immune response and produce populations of immune cells that oppose the action of the autoreactive cells that destroy hair loss.
 This way it is thought to allow for hair growth locally.

 - What is the stage of development of this medicine?

-At the time of submission of the application for orphan designation, clinical trials in patients with alopecia universalis were completed.
-The sponsor of the application plans to conduct further clinical studies.
+At the time of submission of the application for orphan designation, clinical trials in patients with alopecia universalis had been completed.
+The sponsor of the application planned to conduct further clinical studies.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 16 May 2006 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria:

 - the existence of alternative methods of diagnosis, prevention or treatment;

 - either the rarity of the condition (affecting not more than 5 in 10,000 people in the Community) or insufficient returns on investment.